cbpeterson/Microbiome_clustering/README.md

 ## Sparse tree-based clustering of microbiome data
-R and Matlab code to implement the methods in "Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer" by Yushu Shi, Liangliang Zhang, Kim-Anh Do, Robert Jenq and Christine B. Peterson
+R and Matlab code to implement the methods in:
+- Shi Y, Zhang L, Do K, Jenq RR, Peterson CB.
+(2022+) Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer. *Journal of the Royal Statistical Society: Series C*

 ### Authors
 Yushu Shi (shiyushu2006@gmail.com)